AtlasOfLivingAustralia/ala-security-project/ala-auth-plugin/README.md

 See [this page](https://github.com/AtlasOfLivingAustralia/ala-auth-plugin/wiki/1.x-Migration-Guide) on the wiki for steps to upgrade from 1.x.

 ## Changelog
+- **Version 4.0.0**:
+  - Add support for using CAS gateway requests for certain paths
+  - Convert paths to Java Servlet Filter paths
 - **Version 3.1.0**:
   - Updates for ALA CAS 5
   - Update ALA CAS client